Aliases for AXIN1 Gene

 Previous GeneCards Identifiers for AXIN1 Gene

 This gene encodes a cytoplasmic protein which contains a regulation of G-protein signaling (RGS) domain and a dishevelled and axin (DIX) domain.
 The encoded protein interacts with adenomatosis polyposis coli, catenin beta-1, glycogen synthase kinase 3 beta, protein phosphate 2, and itself.
 This protein functions as a negative regulator of the wingless-type MMTV integration site family, member 1 (WNT) signaling pathway and can induce apoptosis.
 The crystal structure of a portion of this protein, alone and in a complex with other proteins, has been resolved.
 Mutations in this gene have been associated with hepatocellular carcinoma, hepatoblastomas, ovarian endometriod adenocarcinomas, and medullablastomas.
-Two transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Dec 2010]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for AXIN1 Gene

 AXIN1 (Axin 1) is a Protein Coding gene.
-Diseases associated with AXIN1 include hepatocellular carcinoma and caudal duplication anomaly.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
-GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
+Diseases associated with AXIN1 include Caudal Duplication Anomaly and Hepatocellular Carcinoma.
+Among its related pathways are N-cadherin signaling events and S33 mutants of beta-catenin arent phosphorylated.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase binding.
 An important paralog of this gene is AXIN2.

 UniProtKB/Swiss-Prot for AXIN1 Gene

-Component of the beta-catenin destruction complex required for regulating CTNNB1 levels through phosphorylation and ubiquitination, and modulating Wnt-signaling.
-Controls dorsoventral patterning via two opposing effects; down-regulates CTNNB1 to inhibit the Wnt signaling pathway and ventralize embryos, but also dorsalizes embryos by activating a Wnt-independent JNK signaling pathway.
-In Wnt signaling, probably facilitates the phosphorylation of CTNNB1 and APC by GSK3B.
+Component of the beta-catenin destruction complex required for regulating CTNNB1 levels through phosphorylation and ubiquitination, and modulating Wnt-signaling (PubMed:12192039, PubMed:27098453).
+Controls dorsoventral patterning via two opposing effects; down-regulates CTNNB1 to inhibit the Wnt signaling pathway and ventralize embryos, but also dorsalizes embryos by activating a Wnt-independent JNK signaling pathway (PubMed:12192039).
+In Wnt signaling, probably facilitates the phosphorylation of CTNNB1 and APC by GSK3B (PubMed:12192039).
 Likely to function as a tumor suppressor.
-Facilitates the phosphorylation of TP53 by HIPK2 upon ultraviolet irradiation.
-Enhances TGF-beta signaling by recruiting the RNF111 E3 ubiquitin ligase and promoting the degradation of inhibitory SMAD7.
-Also component of the AXIN1-HIPK2-TP53 complex which controls cell growth, apoptosis and development.
+Enhances TGF-beta signaling by recruiting the RNF111 E3 ubiquitin ligase and promoting the degradation of inhibitory SMAD7 (PubMed:16601693).
+Also component of the AXIN1-HIPK2-TP53 complex which controls cell growth, apoptosis and development (PubMed:17210684).
+Facilitates the phosphorylation of TP53 by HIPK2 upon ultraviolet irradiation (PubMed:17210684).